alepulver/my-thesis/README.md

 - Ask participant data, use meteor template to switch page
 - Save results and allow downloading as CSV, etc

-- Fix marker positions when resizing, and circle centering in group
+- Fix resizing outside of allowed area
+- Use white background, and dotted lines separating panels

+#### Maybe later

 - Make buttons and color bar horizontal
 - Add message box responding to current mouse position, or tooltip next to the mouse (perhaps outside canvas)

-#### Maybe later

 - Refactor "layout" class for positioning elements
 - Check this? https://github.com/HarvardEconCS/turkserver-meteor
 - Use lodash/lazy.js instead of underscore, other languages (see gdoc)